alexcircuits/diy-esp32s3-epub-reader/README.md

 What is it?
 It's a DIY ePub reader for the ESP32.

+## Paper S3 focused build

+This repository and the `paper_s3_idf` environment are now focused on the M5Stack Paper S3 board:

+- Display: 4.7" 960x540 e-paper panel driven by epdiy, rendered in inverted portrait mode (logical page size 540x960).
+- Touch: GT911 controller reporting a 540x960 coordinate space which is mapped directly onto the logical page.
+- Storage: SD card mounted at `/fs`, with EPUB files loaded from `/fs/Books`.
+- Temperature: epdiy is driven with a fixed default temperature of 20°C (configurable in code if needed).

+Additional Paper S3 specifics in this fork:

+- **Firmware build targets**: `paper_s3_idf` (debug) and `paper_s3_release` (release).
+- **Touch**: GT911 touch controller mapping to the same logical 540x960 page space.
+- **Fonts**: optional TTF font support via `/fonts/reader.ttf` on the SD card.

+Other environments and boards from the original project are no longer maintained in this configuration; the goal is a dedicated, optimized Paper S3 e-reader firmware.

 It will parse ePub files that can be downloaded from places such as [Project Gutenberg](https://www.gutenberg.org/).

 It has limited support for formating - the CSS content of the ePub file is not parsed, so we just use the standard [HTML tags](https://www.scaler.com/topics/html/html-tags/) such as `<h1>`,`<h2>` etc.. and `<b>` and `<i>`.